classiebit/eventmie-pro-docs/resources/docs/3.0/fullyloaded/authorize.net.md

 <!--
-Meta Description: Learn how to enable and configure Authorize.Net Payment Gateway in Eventmie Pro FullyLoaded.
-Step-by-step guide for secure online payments, merchant account setup, and test/live mode in your Laravel event management platform.
+Meta Description: Accept secure online payments with Authorize.Net in Eventmie Pro FullyLoaded.
+Simple steps to turn on Authorize.Net, add your keys, choose test or live mode, and start selling event tickets online.
-Meta Keywords: Authorize.Net, payment gateway, Eventmie Pro FullyLoaded, Laravel Authorize.Net integration, secure payments, merchant account, test mode, live payments, event management, Classiebit
+Meta Keywords: Authorize.Net payments, Eventmie Pro FullyLoaded, event ticketing payments, secure checkout, online bookings, test mode, live payments, event management, ticketing, Classiebit
 -->
 > {success} This Feature only available in [Eventmie Pro FullyLoaded](https://classiebit.com/eventmie-pro-fullyloaded)

 <br>

-# Authorize.Net Payment Gateway Integration for Eventmie Pro FullyLoaded
+# Authorize.Net Payments for Eventmie Pro FullyLoaded

+## Why It Matters
+Smooth payments lead to more ticket sales.
+With Authorize.Net, guests trust your checkout, organizers see fewer failed payments, and your team spends less time on payment follow‑ups.
+The result: higher conversion at checkout, happier guests, and a reliable booking experience for every event.

-Enable Authorize.Net Payment Gateway to accept secure online payments in your Eventmie Pro FullyLoaded Laravel event management platform.
-Follow this guide to set up your Authorize.Net merchant account and configure payment settings for both test and live transactions.
+Turn on Authorize.Net to accept secure online payments in your Eventmie Pro FullyLoaded event management platform.
+Follow this guide to enable Authorize.Net, add your keys, and choose test or live mode.

-To enable Authorize.Net payments, first create a merchant account at **[Authorize.Net](https://www.authorize.net/)**.
-After setting up your account, copy your `Authorize.Net Login Id` and `Authorize.Net Transaction Key`.
+To start, create a merchant account at **[Authorize.Net](https://www.authorize.net/)**.
+After your account is ready, copy your `Authorize.Net Login Id` and `Authorize.Net Transaction Key`.

 ---